n8n-io/n8n-docs/docs/nodes/credentials/Shopify/README.md

 # Shopify

 You can find information about the operations supported by the Shopify node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.shopify) page.
-You can also browse the source code of the node on [Shopify](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Shopify).
+You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Shopify).

-## Pre-requisites
+## Prerequisites

 - Create a [Shopify](https://shopify.com/) account.
 - Create a [Shoppify Partner Account](https://developers.shopify.com/) and connect your main Shopify account by signing in.